 Comparing Things in Spanish using TAN + Adjective + COMO

 ¡Hola y bienvenido!
 We have already learned some basic ways to make comparisons in Spanish using MÁS plus adjectives in a previous lesson.
-Today, we will learn how to use the structure TAN COMO to compare things in Spanish.
-We will study the grammatical structure of this kind of sentences through several examples and practice with a short quiz.
+This time, we will learn how to use the structure «TAN COMO» to compare things in Spanish.
+We will study this structure through several examples and exercises in interactive quizzes.
 Let’s start…

 Using TAN + Adjectives + COMO for comparisons of equality in Spanish